 Mia's energy level started to decline in December.
 After Christmas one morning, she could not get up on her own and was completely white.
 She needed to be hospitalized immediately.
 In January, a Hematologist started monitoring her blood counts weekly and did a bone marrow biopsy and aspiration.
 He then transferred her to UCLA Hospital.

 On January 27, 2009, the doctor at UCLA did another bone marrow biopsy and aspiration - and she was officially diagnosed with Severe Aplastic Anemia (SAA).
 Aplastic Anemia means that your bone marrow does not produce enough red blood cells, white blood cells or platelets.
 As a result, Mia needed weekly red blood cell and platelet transfusions.
 We are so grateful for blood and platelet donors!

 Mia went through her first round of Immunosuppressive Therapy (IST) on March 9, 2009.
 She had ATG (Rabbit) and started on cyclosporine.
 The ATG knocked her counts out but they never rebounded.
 At the end of the 1st round (6 months) she still did not have a response.

 In the meantime, Mia had her second round of Immunosuppressive Therapy (IST) (this time Horse ATG) on October 19, 2009, at the National Institute of Health (NIH) in Bethesda, Maryland - under the care of Dr. Neil Young.
-As of March 2010, Mia had a "partial response" to this treatment.
-As of October 2010, her doctors classified her as "in remission."
+In March 2010, Mia had a "partial response" to this treatment.
+By October 2010,, we were ecstatic to report her doctors classified her as "in remission."

-Thank you for your love and prayers for Mia (and her family).
-Love, The Stoutenborough Family Doug, Candy, Carly and Mia (our Warrior)
+Thank you ALWAYS — for your love and prayers for Mia (and her family).
+PEACE LOVE & BLESSINGS.
+The Stoutenborough Family Doug, Candy, Carly and Mia (our Warrior)